sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

    - **Identity provider URL**: In OpenID Connect terms this is the _issuer location_ of the identity provider.
 It is used to resolve ID token signing keys used by the identity provider.
-See below _Discovery document and JSON Web keys_ for more details.
+See below _Discovery document and JSON Web keys_ for more details. _Note:
+     Auth0 requires this URL with a trailing slash, but Flex Console does not currently allow adding trailing slashes.
+Add the URL without the trailing slash, and reach out to Flex Support so we can manually fix the formatting._
 5. Fill in the Client ID.
 This is the identifier of your Flex marketplace at you identity provider.
 It will be the _audience_ of the ID token returned from the identity provider.